hunteke/temoa/docs/source/Documentation.rst

 Now that you have functioning environment, you need to obtain the source code for Temoa.
 There are a couple of options for obtaining and running Temoa from GitHub.
 If you want to simply run the model, you can download Temoa from GitHub as a zip file.
-Navigate to `our GitHub repository
-<https://github.com/TemoaProject/temoa>`_, and click the green ‘clone or
-download’ button near the top-right corner.
+Navigate to our `Github repo <https://github.com/TemoaProject/temoa>`__, and click the green ‘clone or download’ button near the top-right corner.
 Select ‘Download ZIP,’ and you can download the entire Temoa ‘energysystem’ (our main branch) to your local machine.
 The second option creates a local copy of the model source code in our GitHub repository.
 This is a two step process: first install git and then ‘clone’ the repository.
 Under Linux, git can be installed through the default package manager.
 Git for Windows and Mac can be downloaded from the `Git website
 <https://git-scm.com/download/>`_.
 To clone the Temoa repository, navigate to
 the directory where you want the model to reside and type the following from the
 prompt: